dreger/audaciousfox.net/_posts/2014-12-01-twinkle-lights.md

 ---
 _Editor's note: Welcome back, dear readers.
 I hope the holiday break treated you well.
 Our Thanksgiving was lovely; filled with plenty of family, lots of great food, and a few quiet evenings.
 No heavy snow here yet, but I imagine it will be coming soon (Ohio has such odd weather, particularly if you are just outside the reach of Lake Erie).
 Enjoy the issue, and please bear with me as I get back into the swing of putting these together._

 [Star Wars: The Force Awakens Trailer](http://trailers.apple.com/trailers/lucasfilm/starwarstheforceawakens/) &mdash; This is everything I hoped it would be.
-When the music hits, and I dare your heart rate not to jump, when the music hits.
+I dare your heart rate not to jump, when the music hits.

 [Star Wars: Episode VII Trailer - George Lucas' Special Edition](https://www.youtube.com/watch?v=v93Jh6JNBng) &mdash; Beautiful, poignant, and brilliant.